 - The 6 Best Devotional Books for Young Women

-Solution Posts – These are posts that are SEO'd around a problem and the solution.
-An example of this would be something like “5 Ways to Make Bible Study Fun” where one of the ways includes Bible Study Coloring Journals.
-These posts are structured around the problem, not the affiliate product and can often have more than one product mentioned in the post.
+Solution Posts – These are posts that are SEO’d around a problem and the solution.
+An example of this would be something like “5 Ways to Make Bible Study Fun” where one of the ways includes Bible study journals.
+These posts are structured around the problem, not the affiliate product, and can often have more than one product mentioned in the post.

 Resource Pages – Resource pages are a great addition to your blog.
 These should be resources that your target audience would benefit from and should include a combination of affiliate links and regular links.
 You can create more than one resource page to address the different needs of your audience.
 You can see some of our Resource Pages below: